 Pierre Jean GonzalezCo-Founder | Co-Partner

 Pierre also maintains an active schedule of speaking appearances most recently at the Federal Reserve Bank of New York and in Ottawa at an event co-organized by The Embassy of the United States and Capital Pride.
-He is also currently listed on the roster of experts for the U.S. Speaker Program at the U.S. Department of State’s Bureau of Cultural Affairs.

-A 2020 Best Actor winner of NBC’s 2nd Annual Nosotros Ya Tu Sabes Monologue Slam, Pierre’s television credits include NCIS:NOLA, FBI, Gotham, The Mysteries of Laura, The Detour and POSE.
+Pierre’s television credits include NCIS:NOLA, FBI, Gotham, The Mysteries of Laura, The Detour and POSE.
 Some of his favorite theater credits include the role of Usnavi de la Vega in In The Heights and Mace in The Elaborate Entrance of Chad Deity.

-Good Morning America similarly included Cedric and Pierre in their “Inspiration List 2021” of people making LGBTQ+ history.
+Good Morning America similarly included Cedric and Pierre in their “Inspiration List” of people making LGBTQ+ history.
 Nominated by Nicco Annan, who wrote, “They remain collaborative visionaries that continue to create for those who so often don’t see themselves on stage or the big screen.
 Their projects illuminate a part of our community that deserves more light.
 Two promising trailblazers bringing healing and much-needed conversations.”

-In the Spring of 2021, Pierre produced and starred in DominiRican Production’s second narrative short film “American Made” alongside his Hamilton cast mate Jared Dixon.
+In the Spring of 2021, Pierre produced and starred in DominiRican Production’s second narrative short film American Made alongside his Hamilton cast mate Jared Dixon.
 The film is currently being submitted to film festivals.

-DominiRican Productions was selected to feature “Rhythm Is Gonna Get Who?,” directed by Pierre, in the Latino Film Market Festival, the BiteSize Film Festival and won Best LGBT Short Film at the Uruvatti International Film Festival.
-Along with “Rhythm Is Gonna Get Who?,” “release,” also directed by Pierre, was selected for Queer 2 Queer Fest, BiteSize Film Festival, Cherry Grove Archives Collection Film Festival and received an Honorable Mention at the London Seasonal Short Film Festival. “release” won Best NYC Film at the NYC Downtown Film Festival, the Gold Award at the Hollywood Gold Awards, Best Experimental Short at the Fargo Moorhead LGBT Film Festival, Best Experimental Short at the Uruvatti International Film Festival and Best Experimental Film and Best LGBTQ Film at the Florence Film Awards.
+DominiRican Productions was selected to feature Rhythm Is Gonna Get Who?, directed by Pierre, in the Latino Film Market Festival, the BiteSize Film Festival and it won Best LGBT Short Film at the Uruvatti International Film Festival.
+Along with Rhythm Is Gonna Get Who?, release, also directed by Pierre, was selected for Queer 2 Queer Fest, BiteSize Film Festival, Cherry Grove Archives Collection Film Festival and received an Honorable Mention at the London Seasonal Short Film Festival. release won Best NYC Film at the NYC Downtown Film Festival, the Gold Award at the Hollywood Gold Awards, Best Experimental Short at the Fargo Moorhead LGBT Film Festival, Best Experimental Short at the Uruvatti International Film Festival and Best Experimental Film and Best LGBTQ Film at the Florence Film Awards.

 Pierre received his BFA in Acting from Rutgers University’s Mason Gross School of the Arts.
 Pierre was born in the Bronx and continues to make NYC his home.